Linda Farmer, Certified Zentangle Teacher

 Process – A Ceremony

-On the Zentangle tile, one lightly pencils a border and a “string“, a freeform shape into which one then draws intricate non-objective patterns called “tangles“, with very deliberate intentional strokes using a thin-nib archival ink Sakura Micron pen.
+On the Zentangle tile, one lightly pencils a border and a string, a free-form shape into which one then draws intricate non-objective patterns called tangles, with deliberate intentional strokes using a thin-nib archival ink Sakura Micron pen.
 Additional shading can be added in pencil to create depth and drama.
-No rulers, straight edges, or other mechanical devices are used in Zentangle.
-It’s just you and your pen.

 Example of a Border with a “String” drawn within it with pencil on a Tile – ready to tangle and become a Zentangle®

-A Zentangle® has no up or down and is not a picture of something, so you have no worries about whether you can draw a hand, or a duck.
-You always succeed in creating a Zentangle®.”
+A Zentangle has no up or down and is not a picture of something, so you have no worries about whether you can draw a hand, or a duck.
+You always succeed in creating a Zentangle.

 The mindful drawing of individual strokes makes possible the shift in focus that is meditation.
-The decision-making involved in other forms of art is deliberately removed in the Zentangle method.
+The decision-making involved in other forms of art is deliberately removed in the Zentangle Method.
 The outcome “unfolds one stroke at a time”.

 Primo Examples

-If you’ve never heard of Zentangle® before and would like to see some wonderful examples, check out this one by guest artist Jella Verelst here on TanglePatterns.com.
+If you’ve never heard of Zentangle before and would like to see some wonderful examples, check out this one by guest artist Jella Verelst here on TanglePatterns.com.
 Then visit the Zentangle Gallery to see originators Maria Thomas and Rick Roberts’ beautiful work.
 Maria is widely recognized as one of the top lettering artists in the world.
 Her 40+ years of experience with pen and ink transform an ordinary line into something quite lyrical.

-Zentangle® or Doodle?
+Zentangle or Doodle?

 Zentangles do not contain recognizable objects and there is no “right side up”.
 The Zentangle method is very focused and mindful, whereas doodling is generally something you do with your hands while your thoughts are occupied with something else.
 It’s easy to confuse the outcome of Zentangle with doodling, but they are quite different processes.